herrera-sergio/AlmostRERERE/Test-Script/README.md

 # Almost-RERERE Test Script
 This script was used to process the datasets and validate the approach.

-## Configuration and configuration instructions:
+## Configuration and compilation instructions:
 - **Step 1**: Almost-RERERE uses json-c, you need to clone the repository, compile and install the library.
 Follow the instructions on <https://github.com/json-c/json-c>.

   After installing the library, depending on your distro and system configuration you might need to reboot the system for the changes to take effect, or execute a command to reload the libraries.
 In ubuntu/debian distros you can execute: